-Grammy-nominee and award-winning artist Sophie B. Hawkins rocked Stage One/FTC on Saturday, June 10th with Run Jenny & Eric Himan opening up the night.
-Proceeds from this concert went to the ACLU (The American Civil Liberties Union) and ACLU CT.
-And we were a small business sponsor of Triangle Community Center’s #PrideinthePark.
-Plus we hosted a killer brunch at a private Rowayton estate the next day in solidarity with the Equality March for Unity and Pride happening in DC.
+Grammy-nominee and award-winning artist Sophie B. Hawkins rocked Stage One/FTC on Saturday, June 10th along with Run Jenny & Eric Himan.
+Proceeds from this concert went to the ACLU (The American Civil Liberties Union) CT.
+Plus, we were a small business sponsor of Triangle Community Center’s #PrideinthePark.
+The following day we convened for a killer brunch at a private Rowayton estate in solidarity with the Equality March for Unity and Pride happening in DC.

 A YEAR IN REVIEW: 2016 was our busy “start-up” year!

 Four events in one year…that’s one way to get a music festival off the ground.
 We started our launch off right with the amazing Tina Schlieske and OwL performing at Hotel Cafe in Los Angeles.
 Next up, it was on to SXSW/Austin, TX to host our introductory “Swag and Sway” pop-up events.
 Then we were off to Charlotte, North Carolina in May to raise funds for Transcend Charlotte at our Response to HB2 concert at Hattie’s featuring Hectorina and Lara Americo.
 Finally, we fell into fall with our Concert Across America ft.
 Mike Cobb & the Crevulators, Lara Americo and Run Jenny at a benefit for One Orlando.
 Whew…what a year.
 Below are more details: